Rotsuprit/linguistics/_pages/about.md

   - _Tough_-constructions
   - Control & Raising in Thai

-Originally, I am from Ubon Ratchathani, the province in the Northeast of Thailand bordering Lao and Cambodia.
+I am originally from Ubon Ratchathani, a province in northeastern Thailand bordering Laos and Cambodia.
 I grew up speaking both Thai and Lao.